Published in

 “Oedpius is a figure who should be slavishly copied from nature.
 For here one will attain nobility and the ideal all the better the more one renders Man just as he is.”

 Following Gustave’s attention to anatomy, he turned his attention to the accessories in the work, a symbolic antique object, an urn on a column.
-The artist then decorated it with four griffins taken from a print by Giovanni Battista Piranesi that appeared in Vasi, Candelabri, and Cippi, and in which some plates are bound into a folio that the artist doubtless inherited from his father.
+The artist then decorated it with four griffins taken from a print by Giovanni Battista Piranesi that appeared in Vasi, Candelabri, and Cippi, and in which some plates are bound into a folio that the artist undoubtedly inherited from his father.

 It was only in October 1862 that Gustave gave his serious attention to the work, Oedipus and Sphinx, and by March 20, 1864, he completed the artwork, engaging Ottoz to transport it to the Palais de l’industrie for the Salon.